 Personal injury legislation is intended to compensate the victim of an accident for the consequences of that accident, but where does a state draw the line?
 Can a severely injured person who has been so traumatized by an accident claim millions of dollars in compensation?
 Is there a difference between an accident caused by someone who never intended to hurt anyone and someone else who was so full of malice that their actions inevitably led to the victim’s physical and mental distress?
+What are the conditions of a Mississippi personal injury lawsuit?

 These questions have been addressed in varying ways by the different states.
 It can be a controversial topic.
-States try and create a balance which allows for fair compensation yet prevents an over lenient judge from awarding a huge payout.
+States try and create a balance that allows for fair compensation yet prevents an over-lenient judge from awarding a huge payout.
 In Mississippi, there are caps on both the non-economic components of a personal injury lawsuit, i.e. the pain and suffering component and the punitive damages component if there is one.
 Mississippi is not the only state that imposes caps on these components of a claim, but there is opposition to caps of any sort from some and there is no certainty that Mississippi’s caps will remain forever.

 Why impose a cap on non-economic damages?